For UC Berkeley Instructors

-Building from the freshman level upwards, the Division of Data Sciences supports an open, interdisciplinary curriculum that stretches across campus and provides a foundation for Berkeley undergraduates of all majors to engage capably and critically with data.
-The Foundations of Data Science class (Data 8) is currently serving over 1,000 students per year across about 70 majors and fulfills statistics requirements in 90 percent of the majors that have one.
+Building from the freshman level, the Division of Data Sciences supports an open, interdisciplinary curriculum that stretches across campus and provides a foundation for Berkeley undergraduates of all majors to engage capably and critically with data.
+The Foundations of Data Science class (Data 8) is currently serving over 4,000 students per year across over 70 majors and fulfills statistics requirements in 90 percent of the majors that have one.
 More than 30 entry-level “connector” courses have been created by instructors in disciplines from humanities to engineering.
-Instructors in many departments are now developing advanced courses in order to serve their existing majors, and to integrate with the major and minors to be offered through the Division of Data Sciences.
+Over 40 classes have deployed Data Science Modules adapted to enrich existingn classes.
+Instructors in many departments are now developing advanced courses in order to serve their existing majors, and to integrate with the major offered through the Division of Data Sciences.

 Data Science Modules - Request Development Support

-The Data Science Education Program provides assistance to instructors interested in adding data science modules to their existing classes, through student developer teams that partner closely with you to develop materials over the summer and into Fall 2018.
 Data science modules are short explorations that give students the opportunity to work hands-on with a dataset relevant to your course and receive instruction on the principles of data analysis, statistics, and computing.
 Modules vary widely and are customized based on each instructor’s objectives and the type of course, ranging in length from one to two lectures to multiple-session workshops culminating in a data-centered project.
+The Data Science Education Program provides assistance to instructors interested in adding data science modules to their existing classes, through student developer teams that partner closely with you to develop materials.
 A recent article and video explain how modules are currently being deployed.